+Principle B Key Elements of West Suffolk Governance

+Framework

+Ensuring openness and comprehensive Annual Report

+stakeholder engagement Reports and Minutes available on Councils'

+website

+Consultation Statement

+Undertakes Equality Statements

+Uses Complaints and feedback to understand

+how it can learn for future service

+development.

-Principle B Key Elements of West Suffolk Governance Framework Ensuring openness and comprehensive Annual Report stakeholder engagement Reports and Minutes available on Councils' website Consultation Statement Undertakes Equality Statements Uses Complaints and feedback to understand how it can learn for future service development.
-Activity within Pri nciple B in 2017/18 The annual report format was refreshed and is r The annual report format was refreshed and is now simple, concise and accessible.
-On consultation we procured a new survey software to ensure GDPR compliance and to improve functionality.
-Consultation was conducted on Single Council and Bury Town Master Plan, as well as smaller consultations.
-The complaints and feedback policy is under rev The complaints and feedback policy is under review to identify vexatious and persistent complainants.
-Proposed activity for the comir ng year / areas for improvement Work to be undertaken on the Modern.gov system em to enable public and stakeholders to access information in relation to the new Council, the SI hadow Council and both Forest Heath and St Edmundsbury Borough Councils; once they cease to exist.
+Activity within Principle B in 2017/18

+- The annual report format was refreshed and is now simple, concise and accessible. - On consultation we procured a new survey software to ensure GDPR compliance and to improve functionality. - Consultation was conducted on Single Council and Bury Town Master Plan, as well as smaller consultations. - The complaints and feedback policy is under review to identify vexatious and persistent complainants.

+Work to be undertaken on the Modern.gov system to enable public and stakeholders to access information in relation to the new Council, the Shadow Council and both Forest Heath and St Edmundsbury Borough Councils; once they cease to exist.

+Principle C Key Elements of West Suffolk Governance

+Framework

+Defining outcomes in terms of sustainable Strategic Plan

+economic, social and environmental benefits Growth Investment Strategy

+Business Plans

+Medium Term Financial Strategy

+Local Plans

+Risk Management Policy and Toolkit

+Investment Framework

-Principle C Key Elements of West Suffolk Governance Framework Defining outcomes in terms of sustainable Strategic Plan economic, social and environmental benefits Growth Investment Strategy Business Plans Medium Term Financial Strategy Local Plans Risk Management Policy and Toolkit Investment Framework Activity within Prin nciple C in 2017/18 A 2018-20 Strategic Framework was published i n December 2017 to establish the vision and priorities for the remainder of the current admini- stration and the new West Suffolk Council.
-It has a greater emphasis on partnership and integrated working with other bodies, and a focus on families and communities and inclusive growth.
-The Single Issue Review and Site Allocations Lo ocal Plan has been through 3 stages of consultation and the documents have been inde pendently examined by a Planning Inspector.
+Activity within Principle C in 2017/18

+- A 2018-20 Strategic Framework was published in December 2017 to establish the vision and priorities for the remainder of the current administration and the new West Suffolk Council.
+It has a greater emphasis on partnership and integrated working with other bodies, and a focus on families and communities and inclusive growth. - The Single Issue Review and Site Allocations Local Plan has been through 3 stages of consultation and the documents have been independently examined by a Planning Inspector.
 The Councils are now at modifications stage.
-The Lo cal Plans set out the long term policy framework for delivering the housing and employment need I in the Districts together with the social, environmental and economic infrastructure requ irements to 2031.
-Proposed activity for the comin g year / areas for improvement The adoption of already aligned policies by Shad dow West Suffolk Council and the agreement of new policies where the Councils' policies are no t aligned, or where they are due to expire.
-Dringinle D Kay Flowerte of Meet Suffelle Covernance Principle D Key Elements of West Suffolk Governance Framework Determining the interventions necessary to optimise the achievement of the intended outcomes Families and Communities Strategy outcomes Balanced Scorecards Procurement Policy Medium Term Financial Strategy Business Partners Model aciala D in 2017/19 Activity within Prin • The Councils have remodelled the MTFS to 2021/22 to reflect the new Strategic Framework and new changes in funding.
-Balanced Scorecards have been reviewed and new key performance indicators identified.
+The Local Plans set out the long term policy framework for delivering the housing and employment need in the Districts together with the social, environmental and economic infrastructure requirements to 2031.

+The adoption of already aligned policies by Shadow West Suffolk Council and the agreement of new policies where the Councils' policies are not aligned, or where they are due to expire.

+Principle D Key Elements of West Suffolk Governance

+Framework

+Determining the interventions necessary to Consultation Strategy

+optimise the achievement of the intended Families and Communities Strategy

+outcomes Balanced Scorecards

+Procurement Policy

+Medium Term Financial Strategy

+Business Partners Model